-The Googlebots are coming: 4 steps to fine-tuning your technical SEO for starters
+The Googlebots are coming: 4 steps to fine-tuning your technical SEO guide for starters

 In an age where everybody’s looking for an immediate, gimme-dat-sweet-ROI-ASAP marketing strategy for their business, SEO can often be left in the dark.